Therapy for Phobias with Long Island Psychology

 If you believe you may be struggling with a phobia, or any type of anxiety, please feel free and give us a call today at (516) 732-0273.

-We have two convenient offices in Garden City and Rockville Centre, in Nassau County, Long Island, NY.
+We have convenient offices in Garden City, Roslyn Heights, and Rockville Centre, NY.
 To learn more, please explore the site or visit our contact page.